charleennewland/blog/process_improvement_failures.md

 ![pro_impro](https://github.com/charleennewland/blog/assets/138404574/c15dc762-879c-4a18-abc1-538ed43afe84)

-I think we've all experienced instances where the projects we've managed either fell short of the desired goal or did so ineffectively.
+I think we've all experienced instances where projects we've managed either fell short of the desired goal or did so ineffectively.<br/>
 One constructive way to assess if and why a project has (not) been successful is by doing a good ol’ fashioned evaluation round at the end of the project.

-If we regularly evaluate projects, we will probably come up with enough material to write books on the reasons for improvement failures.
+If we regularly evaluate projects, we will probably come up with enough material to write books on the reasons for improvement project failures.
 Evaluation rounds can also point out the weaknesses of team members and stakeholders, which gives us all (myself included) opportunities to improve.
 No one is perfect, y'all 🙂.
 In reality, there isn't always time for a proper evaluation.
 Lucky for us, there is some research out there that can give us an idea of the reasons for improvement failures.
-In this post, I will highlight one that I find particularly interesting.
+In this post, I will highlight one study that I find particularly interesting.

 While doing some research for a survey paper that I am writing on continuous improvement, I realised that there is a great deal of interest in the reasons behind improvement project failures, which makes a lot of sense given that McKinsey & Company [1] found that 70% of complicated, large-scale change programs fail.
 These failures cost the company time and manpower, which in most cases amount to a considerable financial loss.
-To avoid financial loss, companies should identify the root causes of project failures and design a strategy that will enable them to get the full benefits out of improvement projects.
+To avoid financial loss, it would be sensible for companies to identify the root causes of project failures and design a strategy that will enable them to get the full benefits out of improvement projects.

->*The top ten causes of improvement project failures, as outlined by the empirical study in [2], are as follows:*
+### *The top ten causes of improvement project failures, as outlined by the empirical study in [2], are as follows:*

 - Lack of commitment and support from top management
 - Poor communication practices